NinadJog/haskell-misc-problems/README.md

 I have also provided several other solutions using list comprehensions, list monads, structural recursion, and state monads.
 These solutions are by no means neccessary for such a simple problem; in fact it's overkill.
 It's like calling a fire engine to snuff out a cigarette butt.

-But the other solutions might come in handy if you have been asked to solve the problem without using library functions or list comprehensions and if you've just started getting acquainted with structural recursion and monads, as is often the case for newcomers to Haskell, including me.
+But the other solutions might come in handy if you have been asked to solve the problem without using library functions or list comprehensions and if you're new to structural recursion and monads, as is sometimes the case for Haskell newbies, including me.

-## Solution List
+## List of Solutions

 1. Filter function
 2. Using list comprehensions